I am currently involved with the following:

 Congratulations to Qirun Zhang for joining Georgia Tech CS as an assistant professor!
-The Pinpoint paper has been accepted by PLDI 2018 Congratulations to Yepeng Liu for joining the CS faculty of SUSTech.
+The Pinpoint paper has been accepted by PLDI 2018.
+You can play with this simple online version.
+Congratulations to Yepeng Liu for joining the CS faculty of SUSTech.
 Jeff's research received PLDI 2013 Distinguished Paper Award, nominated by SIGPLAN as CACM Research Highlights!, and won ACM SIGSOFT Distinguished Doctoral Dissertation Award!
 Our context-sensitive points-to technique has been adopted by the Soot project.

 My general reseach interest centers around the use of both static and dynamic programm analysis techniques for making complex software systems more secure and reliable.
 Below are the representative publications: